moritzzimmer/terraform-aws-lambda/examples/deployment/container-image/README.md

-# Example using CodePipeline deployment of containerized function
+# Example of blue/green deployment of a containerized function

 Creates a containerized AWS Lambda function deployed using AWS CodePipeline and CodeDeploy.